jwhite37/csc253Project/POST1.md

 +-------------------------------+----------------------+--------------------------------+
 ```

-Which gives us the frequency of errors seen in the Python 2 code.
+Which gives us the most frequen seen in the Python 2 code.
 Notice how the big one is simply 'invalid syntax',
 which from first glance isn't too helpful and will likely require some further analysis to determine what types of
 code errors are throwing those errors.